YourOnly-One/content/content/techmagus/en-ph/kb/webdev/add-disqus-blogger.md

 +++
-title = "[How-To] Add DISQUS Manually on Blogger/BlogSpot" description = "A guide on how to add DISQUS comments in your Blogger Blogspot blog.
+title = "How-To add DISQUS manually on Blogger/BlogSpot" description = "A guide on how to add DISQUS comments in your Blogger Blogspot blog.
 This tutorial is for those using the XML template."                                                    # For Schema.org; OpenGraph; Twitter Cards; and post summary

 publishdate = 2008-05-23T12:12:48+08:00                                        # manually adjust to local timezone